nate-mitchell/MyMagicMirror/README.md

 ## Notes
   This is my own config.js configuration for my magic mirror.
+  I left the Links and Contribution parts of the README so anyone viewing this can go look at their website.

 ## To-do
   Need to figure out why MMMEthereum isn't working.